Tobacco, Alcohol, and Substance Use During Preconception and Pregnancy

 (ACOG).
 Information and materials about preconception and pregnancy

-for health professionals including a resource list about tobacco, alcohol, and substance use.
+for health professionals as well as an FAQ for pregnant patients, about tobacco, alcohol, and substance use.
 Note: Some resources on the website are accessible to members only.
-Recent, web-accessible resources include

-- National Center for Birth Defects and Developmental Disabilities (NCBDDD): Fetal Alcohol Spectrum Disorders (FASD).
-Research information, screening and intervention tools, educational resources, and Podcasts and other multimedia tools for health professionals and women of childbearing age to prevent alcohol use during preconception and pregnancy.
+- Centers for Disease Control and Prevention (CDC): Fetal Alcohol Spectrum Disorders (FASDs).
+Research and tracking information, data and statistics, screening and intervention tools, educational resources, articles and other multimedia tools for health professionals and women of childbearing age to prevent alcohol use during preconception and pregnancy.
 Some materials are available in Spanish.

 Organization on Fetal Alcohol Syndrome (NOFAS).